QualiSystems/cloudshell-L1-pluribus-vle/README.md

 For additional information, see the [L1 Switches](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnct-Ctrl-L1-Swch.htm?Highlight=L1%20switch) online help topic.

 ### **Pluribus Netvisor VLE L1 Shell**
-Pluribus Netvisor VLE L1 shell provides you with the capability to communicate with network topology managed by the Pluribus Netvisor VLE.
+Pluribus Netvisor VLE L1 shell provides you with the capability to communicate with network topology managed by the Pluribus Netvisor devices with [VLE (Virtual Link Extension)](https://techdocassets.pluribusnetworks.com/UNUM/unum510/VLE-ManageVLE.html) Service configured.

 The shell allows CloudShell users to interact with the device, for example, create and modify route mappings, get device information, and more.

-For more information on the **Pluribus Netvisor VLE**, see the official [**Pluribus Networks**](https://www.pluribusnetworks.com/support/documentation-netvisor/) product documentation.
+For more information on the **Pluribus Netvisor**, see the official [**Pluribus Networks**](https://www.pluribusnetworks.com/support/documentation-netvisor/) product documentation.

 ### Standard version
 The Pluribus Netvisor VLE L1 shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).